GeoPlatform/geoplatform-demos/docs/geoapi.md

 Individual collection items can be inspected and viewed on a map.
 Individual items may be loaded from the via map or via table.
 1. Click one of the items in the map to open the map information popup.
 A numerical link to the item's id is shown.
 Click the link to open the item detail page.
 ![itemLink_map](https://user-images.githubusercontent.com/61807178/154993771-46dd8c1e-23b8-4042-9acd-540a6230ec72.png)
-2. Click one of the items's id length in the items table. </br>
+2. Click one of the items' id length in the items table. </br>
 ![itemLink_table](https://user-images.githubusercontent.com/61807178/155006216-103da5a3-7d9f-4774-b10a-49d2e93ddada.png)